• Art Magazine

 Mythology and the nude female form in Renaissance art

-Sofonisba Anguissola's self-portraits
+Sofonisba Anguissola's Self-Portraits

-Lavinia Fontana's The Chess Game
+Lavinia Fontana's The Game of Chess

 A pioneer in more than one genre, Fontana's prolific output encompassed over 100 paintings: portraits, nudes, and religious commissions alike.
 Her success paved the way for women to be recognized as professional artists in a male-dominated art world.